Revolutions in the Measurement of World Public Opinion

 Top News from Communication Research Center

-- Dr. K. Maja Krakowiak and Dr. Mina Tsay-Vogel will be receiving a Top Faculty Paper Award for their paper, “The dual role of morally ambiguous characters: Examining the effect of morality salience on narrative responses” at the Association for Education in Journalism and Mass Communication conference in Montreal, Canada, August 6-9.
+- Dr. K. Maja Krakowiak and Dr. Mina Tsay-Vogel published an article, “The dual role of morally ambiguous characters: Examining the effect of morality salience on narrative responses” in Human Communication Research.

 - New research published in Computers in Human Behavior by Dr. Sebastian Valenzuela and Dr. Daniel Halpern of the Catholic University of Chile and Dr. James Katz of Boston University finds a correlation between marital dissatisfaction and social media usage.
 Check out their article here and a special feature in Pacific Standard: The Science of Society.

 - Dr. Tammy Vigil published an article, “Feminine views in the feminine style: Convention speeches by presidential nominees’ spouses” in the Southern Communication Journal.